maartene/MissionToMars/README.md

 * Persistent step-based simulation (where for instance a real-world hour translates to a day in game time);
 * Model is database-backed (currently: SQLite);
 * There is a simple Leaf based UI: completely server-side rendered, no JS/AJAX whatsoever;
+* Mission stages and components;
-* Stubs for income and research, mission progress and technology (currently just values).
+* Stubs for income and research.

 ### What's still to come
-* Actual simulation of building a mission (i.e. work on components);
+* Incorporate flight time;
 * Build improvements to get more cash per day, more value from research, improved production and the possibility to build mission parts;
 * User management and authentication (for now, using the randomly generated UUID for a Player will be enough).